-The fluctuations in the Diabetes Care Business' reported tax rates are primarily due to a favorable impact relating to unrecognized tax benefits in 2020, as well as the geographical mix of income attributable to foreign countries that have income tax rates that vary from the U.S. tax rate.
+The Diabetes Care Business' effective income tax rate was 11.9% and 13.6% in 2020 and 2019, respectively.
+The fluctuation in the effective income tax rates was primarily due to a favorable impact of \$17 million relating to unrecognized tax benefits in 2020, as well as the geographical mix of income attributable to foreign countries that have income tax rates that vary from the U.S. tax rate.